25 Creative Benefit Ideas for Happy, Productive Employees

 You’ve probably heard about some companies that offer their people pretty great benefits.

 From free food to multiple months of paid time off for new parents, companies are pulling out all the stops—and with good reason.
-Companies that effectively appreciate the value of employees enjoy a return on equity and assets more than three times higher than those who don’t.
+Companies that appreciate their employees enjoy better financial results and have higher retention rates.

 Think your employees need a little more appreciation via benefits?
-Here are 15 ideas of creative benefits that might inspire you and keep them happy and productive:
+Here are 25 creative benefit ideas to inspire you and keep your people happy and productive.

 Whether it’s just an off-site close to the office for a day or taking the whole company somewhere exotic for a week, taking employees to a new location can be relaxing and help employees connect with each other.